Alirezazamirian/real-time-entropy/README.md

 Above command shows you top 5 highest detected entropy, ignore the files with 'pyc' postfix and also takes .txt files.

 ### Pay attention :
-if you do not pass the specific file , it runs on all files contains in the located directory.
+if you do not pass the specific file , it runs on all files contain in the located directory.

 To run dynamic entropy detector run :
 ```